 Where resistant liver fluke is a concern:

-For cattle, Control of Worms Sustainably (COWS) guidelines highlight the importance of knowing disease status of purchased animals or their farm of origin.
+For cattle, COWS guidelines highlight the importance of knowing disease status of purchased animals or their farm of origin.

 Advised actions include: